arthur-hds/arthur-hds/README.md

 ## Welcome to my Profile 👋

 ### Hello!
 I'm Arthur, a software engineering student with a passion for technology and continuous learning.
 On this profile, I showcase various projects that I work on for self-improvement and to explore new technologies.
+I did the Entra21 course in 2022 to study Python.
+Also completed the IT course at SENAI in 2023.

 ![arthur-hds's Stats](https://github-readme-stats.vercel.app/api?username=arthur-hds&theme=vue-dark&show_icons=true&hide_border=true&count_private=true)